Agata10/mattress-landing-page-project/README.md

 ## General information
 It's my frist landing page using HTML and CSS.
 It's a business webpage for mattress company.
-Game is one of the task from [The Odin Project](https://www.theodinproject.com/lessons/foundations-landing-page) .
+Landing page is one of the task from [The Odin Project](https://www.theodinproject.com/lessons/foundations-landing-page) .

 ## Technologies
 * CSS3